Investing Fundamentals

 At the start of 2019, we launched our IncomePlus Fund, which targets both debt and equity multifamily investments in 10 of the nation’s fastest-growing markets.
 With this fund, we aim to create the same amount of wealth as our previous three funds, but at a lower risk level.
 Unlike our other funds, approximately 25 percent of the IncomePlus Fund will consist of preferred equity and mezzanine debt and the remaining 75 percent will be in equity positions.
 We believe this structure will provide investors with the tax benefits of common equity, but with the lower risk of preferred equity.

-Why Understanding the Capital Stack Matters
+Final Thoughts on the Capital Stack

 This article is intended for informational and educational purposes only and is not intended to provide, and should not be relied on, for investment, tax, legal or accounting advice.
 The information is provided as of the date indicated and is subject to change without notice.
 Origin Investments does not have any obligation to update the information contained herein.
 Certain information presented or relied upon in this article may come from third-party sources.
 We do not guarantee the accuracy or completeness of the information and may receive incorrect information from third-party providers.
+All tax strategies discussed herein involve complex rules and regulations.
+Investors should consult with qualified tax, legal, and financial advisors before implementing any strategy.